Antkuz17/Antonfish/docs/devlog.md

 ### Tasks Completed
 - Completed the main struct for storing a position
-- Optimized this struct for low memory usage (tested storing in array vs no for padding purposes)
+- Optimized this struct for low memory usage (tested storing in array vs not for padding purposes)
+- Added functions for castling and tracking of permissions

 ### Next Steps / TODO
--
+- Write a print function to view the S_Board Struct in terminal
+- Start creating move generation properly